Simple canker sores

 • Sensitivity from sodium lauryl sulfate from toothpastes.
 Some patients need to avoid this ingredient due to allergies or sensitivities.

-Canker Sores and Your Overall Health:
+Canker Sores and Your Overall Health

 • Gluten intolerance